mcruzdev/blog/docs/posts/quarkus-dapr.md

 If you are already using Quarkus, you are likely familiar with the incredible developer experience it offers through features such as DevServices, DevUI, and live reload.
 You probably appreciate how these features enhance your experience.

-Now, imagine taking that developer joy to the next level by integrating it with the productivity and standardization provided by Dapr (obviously Quarkus provides standardization with Java specifications and productivity too).
+Now, imagine taking that developer joy to the next level when building complex distributed cloud native applications by integrating it with the productivity and standardization provided by Dapr.
+While Quarkus optimizes the experience for the development process of a single application, Dapr focuses more on providing best practices and well-known patterns to help developers to build distributed applications.

 In this blog post, we will explore what Dapr is and how to use it in combination with the Quarkus framework.

 <!-- more -->

 ## What is Dapr?

-Dapr means Distributed Application Runtime:
+Dapr stands for Distributed Application Runtime:
 > Dapr is a portable, event-driven runtime that makes it easy for any developer to build resilient, stateless, and stateful applications that run on the cloud and edge and embraces the diversity of languages and developer frameworks.

-In my opinion, what makes Dapr truly remarkable is the abstraction and standardization it provides when integrated into your architecture.
+In my opinion, what makes Dapr truly remarkable is the abstraction and standardization it provides in the shape of building blocks when integrated into your architecture.

 ### Dapr Building Blocks